 Laura with grandson, Riv

-Laura Hall, Junior Warden (Co-Assistant Treasurer)
+Laura Hall, Warden

 My husband (Andy) and I married in 2006, reside in Enfield CT, and came to OSA while searching for a Church to call “ours” in early 2009.
 We were invited by a dear friend who is also a member.
 We are thrilled to have a spiritual home to raise our kids that offers cultural diversity and open and progressive thinking.
 I have served in various roles including Vestry member, Treasurer and church school teacher.
 Our family has made many wonderful friends at OSA.